Comparison of rugby league and rugby union: Players

-Many of the positions have similar names but in practice are very different.
-The position known as 'flanker' is not in rugby league; however the second row in rugby league, shorn of the requirement to power scrums and catch at lineouts, are loose like the flankers in rugby union while the lock / loose forward in rugby league is similar to the number 8 in rugby union.
+Many of the positions have similar names but are very different in practice.
+The position known as 'flanker' is not in rugby league; however, the second row in rugby league, shorn of the requirement to power scrums and catch at lineouts, is loose like the flankers in rugby union while the lock / loose forward in rugby league is similar to the number 8 in rugby union.
 In the backs, rugby league centres are split into left and right centre rather than inside and outside centres.

 The reduction in the importance of the scrum and the removal of the line-out from rugby league, has meant it is a faster free flowing game.
 Very different skill sets and body types needed for the different positions has become more obvious as union players specialise more.
 For instance, props and hookers in rugby union tend to be among the physically strongest and heaviest players with high levels of scrummaging and mauling skills, but traditionally with limited speed and ball-handling skills.
-In rugby league, props are physically big, straight running forwards whose job it is to set the platform and get the go forward while still possessing agility and good ball handling skills.
-Locks in union tend to be very tall and high jumpers, as this helps at line-outs; while as this is not a necessity for league; the two second rowers and the loose forward / lock are mobile with speed across the park who can off-load on attack and contain and enforce on defence.
+In rugby league, props are physically big, straight running forwards whose job it is to defend and to aggressively move the game forward while still possessing agility and good ball handling skills.
+Locks in union tend to be very tall and high jumpers, as this helps at line-outs; while this is not a necessity for league, the two second rowers and the loose forward / lock are mobile with speed across the park who can off-load on attack and contain and enforce on defence.
 They are similar to the loose forward trio of flankers and number eight in rugby union.
-Depending on their speed and ball playing skills, lock forwards in rugby league can generally play as both a forward and as an extra five-eight.
+Depending on their speed and ball playing skills, lock forwards in rugby league can generally play as both a forward and as an extra five-eighth.